-Business owners looking to fill gaps in cash flow or improve cash flow management usually have lots of questions about invoice factoring, but one thing that’s often overlooked is an explanation of what it is.
+Business owners looking to fill gaps in cash flow or improve cash flow management usually have lots of questions about invoice factoring, but one thing that’s often overlooked is an explanation of what, exactly, it is, and what is an invoice factoring company.
 Here’s a simple explanation.

 It’s not a loan; business owners don’t have to worry about paying the money back because their customer pays the factoring company.
 Most importantly, choosing to factor invoices doesn’t mean a business is struggling or can’t reliably serve its customers.
 Add to this perception that many traditional factoring companies charge hidden fees, don’t fund the full invoice amount, and take weeks to pay, and you can see why some people have a bad impression of factoring.